mijp1/castep-docs/docs/tutorials/Bonding_and_Charge/ELF.md

 5     1     1            0.000000
 ```

-and then download both the `NaCl.cell` and `NaCl.charg_frm` files, uploading the latter to Vesta.
+Now download the 4 new files.

 ## HF